FOX-Finance/FOX-docs/website/docs/Mechanisms/Overview.md

 FOX was inspired by DAI and FRAX.
 It has a form of combining them into a seamless one.
 Like DAI, Debts can be minted from collaterals.
 Like FRAX, new stablecoins can be created by combining the debts and share tokens.

-In other words, it can be understood as a protocol that creates stablecoin FOX through collateral ETH (or MATIC, etc.) and share FOXS.
+In other words, it can be understood as a protocol that creates stablecoin FOX through collateral ETH (or FIL, etc.) and share FOXS.